Full Mouth Reconstruction Quincy, MA

 When a patient has an infection, a root canal is one option to treat the tooth.
 A root canal allows the dentist to remove the infected pulp and clean the area.
 Following a root canal, we will plug up the hole with a dental filling.
 In the cases where the tooth is removed due to infection, we may recommend a dental implant.
 The dental implant is a titanium post that bonds with the jaw bone through osseointegration.
 We will also place a dental crown on top of the implant to create a sturdy and natural-looking tooth.

-If the infection has spread to multiple teeth, Premier Dental of Quincy and Milton will recommend the best option for treating the infection and repairing one's teeth.
+If the infection has spread to multiple teeth, Core Dental Group and Implants Center will recommend the best option for treating the infection and repairing one's teeth.

 Check out what others are saying about our full mouth reconstruction and restoration services on Yelp: Full Mouth Reconstruction Quincy